EXPORT RECOVERY PANEL | AROUND THE WORLD | JULY UPDATE

 KEA can help connect New Zealand businesses wanting to enter the world stage in business to Kiwis offshore who can help

-Counterintuitive markets & digital opportunities
+Counterintuitive markets and digital opportunities

 Vend offers software for companies that are running shops or hospitality outlets – physical point of sale.
 Lowry says while they saw the impact of COVID through March and April things have bounced back quickly particularly in North America.